qLSLab/ExTaxsI/README.md

 Choose the module you’re interested in by entering the correlated number:

 1. Database creation module: taxonomy and FASTA files download;
-2. Statistical module: scatter plot and world map from taxonomy files or queries;
+2. Statistical module: ScatterPlot and world map from taxonomy files or queries;
 3. Taxonomy IDs converter: conversion of taxID to 6ranks taxonomy and vice versa;